lunaticapollo0/stdio-from-scratch/README.md

 # stdio-from-scratch

+A learning project implementing parts of C's `stdio` library functionality from scratch, using the Windows API (`windows.h`) as the underlying I/O layer.

-implementation of C's stdio library functionality from scratch, mainly for understanding how standard I/O works under the hood by implementing the functions myself rather than relying entirely on the standard library.
+The goal is to understand how standard I/O works under the hood by implementing the functionality myself rather than relying entirely on the existing C standard library.

 ## Current Progress